cstosgale/influx-covidapi-exporter/README.md

 l2tags: These are level 2 tags, which appear two levels underthe body in the JSON response.
 In my example I have used age which is used by some of the metrics
 l2metrics: These are level 2 metrics, which appear two levels underthe body in the JSON response.

-# Requirements
+## Requirements

 Please ensure that the latest version of python3 is installed, and that the influxdb and request libraries are installed:

-pip3 install requests
+'pip3 install requests
-pip3 install influxdb
+pip3 install influxdb'

-# Operation
+## Operation

 Before use, setup your config.json file, ensuring it is in the same directory as the app.py script.